JVHallam/kata_design_patterns/builders/README.md

 * Extend main to give the user an address

-## Constructors - Use them to replace the by hand shiz.
+## Constructors - Use them to replace things
+* User Constructor
+    * Make it take 4 args,
+        * name
+        * age
+        * house number
-* Constructors
+        * zipCode

-    * Make the constructor New up the address
+    * Make it new up the address too
-    * Make the contructor take all 4 values for the user and the address

 * Main
     * Re-write it to use the constructor